sun1f/sun1f/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on visual SLAM
+- 🔭 I’m currently working on collaborative visual SLAM
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning algorithm and data structure and preparing for job interviews
 - 👯 I’m looking to collaborate on all kinds of interesting projects
-- 🤔 I’m looking for help with playing the guitar
 - 💬 Ask me about rock music and all types of movie
 - 📫 How to reach me: please drop me a note on github
 - 🎵 I love cantonese songs